netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 ---

-In this post we delve into the comparative analysis of five leading commercial monitoring solutions—Dynatrace, Datadog, Instana, Grafana, and Netdata.
+In this post we delve into the comparative analysis of the commercial offerings of five leading monitoring solutions—Dynatrace, Datadog, Instana, Grafana, and Netdata.
 Our objective is to unravel the intrinsic value each of these services offers when applied to a real-world scenario.
-To accomplish this, we employed trial subscriptions of these services to monitor a set of Ubuntu servers and VMs, each hosting a pair of widely-used applications: Nginx and PostgreSQL, along with a couple of Docker and LXC containers.
-Additionally, we extended our monitoring to physical servers to evaluate the efficacy of these tools in capturing hardware and sensor data.
+To accomplish this, we employed trial subscriptions of these services to monitor a set of Ubuntu servers and VMs, each hosting a pair of widely-used applications: nginx and PostgreSQL, along with a couple of Docker and LXC containers.
+Additionally, we extended our monitoring to physical servers to evaluate the efficacy of these tools in capturing hardware and sensor data along with VMs monitored from the host.

 Our assessment is anchored in three fundamental aspects: